Class 9 Exam > Class 9 Notes > Science Class 9 > Chapter Notes: Work and Energy

 When a force is applied at an angle to the direction of displacement, only a part of the force causes motion.
 The formula to calculate work in such cases is: Work = Force × Distance × cos(θ)

-• Force is the magnitude of the constant force applied
+• Force is the magnitude of the constant force applied.

-• Distance is the displacement of the object in the direction of the force
+• Distance is the displacement of the object in the direction of the force.

-• θ is the angle between the force and the displacement .
+• θ is the angle between the force and the displacement.

 If the force and displacement are in the same direction (θ = 0), the formula simplifies to: Work = Force × Distance.
-This indicates that work done by a constant force is equal to the product of the force applied and the distance over which the force acts.
+This means that work done by a constant force is equal to the product of the force applied and the distance over which the force acts.

-Example 3: A box is pushed with a force of 50 N at an angle of 30° to the horizontal.
+A box is pushed with a force of 50 N at an angle of 30° to the horizontal.
 If the box moves 10 m, calculate the work done.

 • Force (F) = 50 N